This is the multi-page printable view of this section. Click here to print.

 Authentication

 In order to use the API endpoints you will need to authenticate.
-Authentication is achieved using an API Key .
+Authentication is achieved using an API Key or Token .

 You will either need to create an API key for your personal Stroom user account or for a shared processing user account.
 Whichever user account you use it will need to have the necessary permissions for each API endpoint it is to be used with.